 Benefits of Investing in Canada

-Canada has a very stable rate of inflation, unlike many emerging markets, despite its enormous resource base.
+Canada has a very stable rate of inflation, despite its enormous resource base.
 Natural resource-based economies are generally afflicted by fluctuating rates of inflation due to the volatility of energy prices (referred to as the Resources Curse).
-This is partially due to its tighter monetary policy with target interest rates of 2 percent and more conservative bailout policies.
+This is partially due to its tighter monetary policy with target interest rates of 2% and more conservative bailout policies.

 Risks of Investing in Canada

-- Exposure to the United States: Canada's economy is strongly correlated to that of the U.S. as its largest trading partner, according to the U.S. Census Bureau.
+Canada's economy is strongly correlated to that of the U.S. as its largest trading partner, according to the U.S. Census Bureau.
 It means that the country may not offer as much diversification for U.S. investors as other markets.
-Recent trade conflicts with the United States including tariffs on agricultural and dairy products did produce some concern, although a replacement for the NAFTA free trade agreement seems to have worked many things out, with the revised USMCA agreement.

 Invest in Canada With ETFs and ADRs